-Mr. Law, 71, a dual citizen of France and Taiwan, has been a Director of the Bank since April 2015.
+Mr. John Law has been a Director of the Bank since April 2015.
 He is also currently a Director of Far East Horizon Ltd. in Hong Kong and Khan Bank in Mongolia.
 He served as Senior Advisor for Greater China for Oliver Wyman until his retirement as of December 31, 2020.
 He holds a Bachelor of Science degree, major in Psychology, from Chung Yuan University in Taiwan; a Master's of Business Administration degree from Indiana University; and a Master's of Arts degree, major in Poetry, from the University of Paris, France.

-Shih-Chiao (Joe) Lin

-Mr. Lin, 50, Taiwanese, has been a Director of the Bank since March 25, 2019.
+Mr. Shih-Chiao (Joe) Lin has been a Director of the Bank since March 25, 2019.
 He has been with Cathay Life Insurance for over 20 years and is currently an Executive Vice President there.
 He graduated with a Bachelor's degree in Business Administration from the National Chengchi University and holds an MBA from the National Taiwan University.